AImageLab-zip/papersnitch/README.md

 ### The Reproducibility Crisis

-The scientific community faces a **reproducibility crisis**: many published research papers cannot be independently replicated due to:
+Reproducibility is a cornerstone of the scientific method, yet the research community — particularly in fields like medical image computing — faces a persistent **reproducibility crisis**.
+Studies have shown that a significant fraction of published results cannot be independently replicated, undermining trust in research outcomes and slowing scientific progress.
+At major venues like MICCAI, where hundreds of papers are accepted each year, understanding and improving reproducibility at scale is essential.

+The root causes are:

-- **Missing or incomplete code repositories**
+- **Missing or incomplete code**: Source code is often not released, or released in an unusable state.
-- **Unavailable or poorly documented datasets**
+- **Undocumented datasets**: Training data, splits, and preprocessing steps are frequently omitted.
-- **Ambiguous experimental protocols and hyperparameters**
+- **Ambiguous methodology**: Hyperparameters, architectural choices, and evaluation protocols are underspecified.
-- **Lack of detailed methodology descriptions**
-- **Inconsistent reporting of statistical procedures**

-Manual evaluation of paper reproducibility is:

-- **Time-consuming**: Requires expert reviewers to spend hours per paper
-- **Inconsistent**: Different reviewers may apply different standards
-- **Not scalable**: Impossible to evaluate thousands of papers at conferences
-- **Subjective**: Human bias in interpretation of criteria
+- **Inconsistent reporting**: Statistical procedures, hardware environments, and training details vary wildly in granularity.

+Manual evaluation of reproducibility, such as the structured checklists adopted by MICCAI, does not scale.
+Human reviewers must spend considerable time per paper, assessments vary across reviewers, and the process cannot keep up with the volume of submissions at large conferences.

 ### Our Solution

-**PaperSnitch** automates the reproducibility assessment process using:

-1. **Multi-Step Retrieval-Augmented Generation (RAG)**: Intelligently retrieves relevant paper sections for each evaluation criterion using semantic embeddings
-2. **Structured LLM Analysis**: Uses gpt-5 with Pydantic schemas for deterministic, parseable outputs
-3. **Programmatic Scoring**: Combines LLM-based text analysis with rules-based scoring algorithms
-4. **Code Repository Analysis**: Automatically ingests, analyzes, and embeds source code to evaluate reproducibility artifacts
-5. **Workflow Orchestration**: LangGraph-based DAG execution with database persistence and fault tolerance
+**PaperSnitch** automates and standardizes the reproducibility assessment process.
+Given a research paper (PDF), the system extracts its full text via GROBID, classifies the paper type to determine which evaluation branches apply, and then runs three parallel assessment tracks — a reproducibility checklist, dataset documentation analysis, and code repository analysis — each powered by a Retrieval-Augmented Generation (RAG) pipeline that grounds every LLM judgment in evidence retrieved from the paper or codebase via semantic similarity.
+A final aggregation step merges all branch results into a single weighted score with a qualitative narrative.

+The entire pipeline runs as an **8-node directed acyclic graph (DAG)** orchestrated by LangGraph, with database-backed state, distributed Celery workers, and full audit trails.
+Each node in the workflow is described in detail in the [Paper Processing Workflow](#paper-processing-workflow) section.

 ### Research Impact

-This system enables:

-- **Large-scale conference analysis**: Process hundreds of papers efficiently
+- **Large-scale conference analysis**: Process hundreds of papers with consistent, repeatable evaluation.
-- **Consistent evaluation standards**: Same criteria applied uniformly
+- **Standardized criteria**: The same 20+10+6 criteria applied uniformly to every paper.
-- **Actionable feedback**: Specific recommendations for improving reproducibility
+- **Actionable feedback**: Per-criterion evidence and specific recommendations for improving reproducibility.
-- **Quantifiable metrics**: Numerical scores for comparison and benchmarking
+- **Quantifiable metrics**: Numerical scores (overall, per-category, per-criterion) for comparison and benchmarking.
-- **Research insights**: Understanding reproducibility trends across domains
+- **Research insights**: Understanding reproducibility trends across conferences, years, and research areas.

 ---